 - How is their driving?
 Are they finding it harder to read road signs or respond to sudden changes in traffic?

 Don’t get angry if you find they have been hiding health problems.
 It can be difficult coming to terms with a loss of independence.
 Be understanding, and start talking about solutions.
+If you haven’t already, it may be a good time to start looking into an advanced care directive to make sure your parent’s choices are clear when it comes to healthcare.

 3) Find the Right Time to Talk